philipbenton/practice_mx/README.md

 [QuoJS](http://quojs.tapquo.com) - Is a micro, modular, Object-Oriented and concise JavaScript Library that simplifies HTML document traversing, event handling, and Ajax interactions for rapid mobile web development.
 It allows you to write powerful, flexible and cross-browser code with its elegant, well documented and micro coherent API.

+[fitVids](http://fitvidsjs.com) 1.0 - A lightweight, easy-to-use jQuery plugin for fluid width video embeds.

+[scrollToFixed](https://github.com/bigspotteddog/ScrollToFixed) - A jQuery plugin used to fix elements on the page (top, bottom, anywhere); however, it still allows the element to continue to move left or right with the horizontal scroll.

 ## CSS & SASS

 [Normalize.css](https://github.com/philipbenton/normalize.css) 2.1.2 - A modern, HTML5-ready alternative to CSS reset.